Difference Between Spray Paint and Spray Enamel

 Enamel paints are a kind of spray paint.
 They are highly popular for being durable.
 They have a glossy finish.

 They also dry up very quickly.
-Spray enamels are usually used for painting outdoor furniture to withstand harsh climatic changes.
+Spray enamels are used for painting outdoor furniture to withstand harsh climatic changes.

 Comparison Table